gamesbook/pyprototypr/docs/source/core_shapes.rst

           - *dashed* - a list, shown by the square brackets from `[` to `]`,

-          The list provides a number of "on"/"off" pairs; the line is drawn for a distance matching an "on" value followed by a gap matching an "off" value; when the end of the list is reached it starts again until the full length of the line is drawn.
+          The list provides a number of "on"/"off" pairs: the line is drawn for a distance matching an "on" value followed by a gap matching an "off" value.
+When the end of the list is reached it starts again until the full length of the line is drawn.

           The thin red line has: